Queensland Greens: Queensland Parliament

-Local governments
+Local government

 Greens candidate Jonathan Sriranganathan (then known as Sri) was elected to represent The Gabba Ward in Brisbane City Council at the March 2016 local government elections.
 He achieved a primary vote of 31.72%, a positive swing of approximately 13.8%.
 Sriranganathan finished in second place behind LNP candidate Sean Jacobs, but was able to win on mostly Labor preferences.
 Sriranganathan is the first Greens candidate to win a seat in local government anywhere in Queensland.

-At the 2020 Brisbane City council elections, the Greens were the only party to have a swing in their favour, at 3.3%.
+At the 2020 Brisbane City Council election, the Greens were the only party to have a swing in their favour, at 3.3%.
 Jonathan Sriranganathan retained his ward with a 12.4% swing in primary vote and an overall two-party preferred vote of 65.5%.
 The Greens additionally entered the two-party preferred vote in 4 other wards where the party came close to unseating the Liberal candidates, including Central (45.2%), Paddington (49.6%), Pullenvale (40.6%) and Walter Taylor (47.7%).
 21 out of the 26 wards registered swings towards the Greens.

+In the 2024 Brisbane City Council election, candidate Seal Chong Wah gained the additional ward of Paddington for the Greens with a primary vote of 39.41%.
+They also achieved swings of 4.7% and 8.0% in Walter Taylor and Central Ward respectively, bringing their primary vote to 39.6% in Walter Taylor and 35.5% in Central.
+Overall city-wide, they achieved a swing of 5.2% averaging a primary vote of 23% across Brisbane's wards.
+Jonathan Sriranganathan, former councillor for The Gabba stood as the Mayoral candidate achieving a swing of 4.1% with a primary vote of 19.5%.
+The Greens performance indicates a strengthening presence in Brisbane's political scene, particularly in the western and inner-city suburbs.

+Leaders

+The Queensland Greens do not currently have a parliamentary leader.
+The Queensland Greens constitution provides the method for an election of the leadership by a ballot of all party members when the party has three or more members elected to the Queensland Legislative Assembly.